 This means that nobody faces challenges alone, and one parent said that ‘it seems like taking some risks and pushing things with this group is just right’.
 This also creates a fruitful learning environment for volunteers, with Frankie stating that she ‘felt part of the community’ through attending workshops and receiving ‘regular feedback’ from Mukesh and Kamaljit during her internship.
 Art at the Heart received a nomination for the Queen’s Award for Voluntary Service last year, as a testimony to the hard work and dedication of our community.
 Read more about our nomination here.

-4. Developing Confidence in Your Art
+4. Developing confidence and not just in Art

 All this support helps to develop confidence, something that our members notice as a result of their time with Art at the Heart.
 One parent said that her daughter has ‘grown in confidence since she started attending the art club’, and while feeling very shy at first, the class has ‘put her at ease and helped her to develop her techniques in drawing, painting and sculpture work’.